Early Career Member Profiles

 Dr. Babaeijandaghi received his MD from Tehran University of Medical Sciences before achieving his PhD in Experimental Medicine from the University of British Columbia.
 Currently, he is a scientist at Altos Labs in San Diego, California focusing on muscle aging and rejuvenation.

-Dr. Pfeffer is a clinician-scientist at University of Calgary.
+Dr. Pfeffer is a clinician-scientist and associate professor at the University of Calgary.
 He did Neurology specialty training at UBC and Genetics PhD at Newcastle University.
 His clinical and research work focuses on adult-onset neurogenetic conditions.

 Dr. Gordon Jewett is currently completing a 2-year clinical and research fellowship in neuromuscular neurology at the University of Calgary.